ankarn/ankarn.github.io/software/README.md

 2. [biopython](http://biopython.org)

  Biopython is a set of freely available tools for biological computation written in Python.

+ # Databases #

+ 1. NCBI nt

+ `/mnt/databases/`

+*under construction*